 Follow Your Bliss through Open Doors

-Joseph was right when he said that the universe will open doors where there were only walls and might I say that we need to have strong faith, courage and trust that it will all turn out great too; because more often than not, we need to walk through the wall or to knock down the wall to build the door.
-The universe favours one who work hard and there is always delay gratification.
-Patience.
-Why you may ask?
+Joseph was right when he said that the universe will open doors where there were only walls.
+Might I also add that we need to have strong faith, courage and trust that it will all turn out great too?
+More often than not, we need to walk through the wall or to knock it down to build door.
+The universe favours one who work hard and delay gratification is assured.
+Be patience.
+You ask why?
 As the saying goes, “Easy comes, easy goes.”
 And so it will be with the gift bestows to you from the universe.
-Thus, it is necessary to prepare one mentally to receive that greatest gift of becoming the person we were born to be.
-In fact, we are already that person, waiting to be let out of our heart.
+It is important to prepare one mentally to receive that greatest gift of becoming the person we were born to be.

-Acknowledging the challenges is important as we cannot change that, which we are not aware of and it is for one very good reason that change must come through.
-Being happy – it’s not only good for the people we loved and cared about, most importantly it is exceptionally good for myself!
+Acknowledging the challenges is important as we cannot change what we are not aware of?
+Being happy is not only good for the people we loved and cared about, most importantly it is exceptionally good for ourselves!
 Are you joining me in this happiness journey?